garnaat/kappa/README.md

 Kappa is a command line tool.
 The basic command format is:

-    kappa --config <path to config file> <command>
+    kappa <path to config file> <command> [optional command args]

 Where ``command`` is one of:

 * deploy - deploy the CloudFormation template containing the IAM roles and zip the function and upload it to AWS Lambda
 * test - send test data to the new Lambda function
 * tail - display the most recent log events for the function (remember that it can take several minutes before log events are available from CloudWatch)
 * add-event-sources - hook up an event source to your Lambda function
 * delete - delete the CloudFormation stack containing the IAM roles and delete the Lambda function
+* status - display summary information about functions, stacks, and event sources related to your project.

 The ``config file`` is a YAML format file containing all of the information about your Lambda function.